tatyanat27/Hourly-Electric-Grid-Monitor-/README.md

   - Which source is generating the most energy?
   - Which source generation meets the demands the most frequent?
 - Are renewable sources reliable?
   - How much are renewable sources fluctuating during the day?
-Week?
 Month?
 Year?
   - How much are non-renewable sources fluctuating during the day?
-Week?
 Month?
 Year?
 - This tool should help in analysis of reliability of renewable and non-renewable sources by region.

 ## Functional Requirements: